Bbert88/mechaCar_statistical_analysis/README.md

 - The variables/coefficients: *vehicle length* and *ground clearance* both have a very low P values (significantly lower than .05).
 This indicates that these both have an impact on the vehicle's overall performance (Miles Per Gallon).
 These appear to be the only statistically significant variables.

 - The linear model has an r squared value of *.71*.
 This means the model explains 71% of the variability.
-While 100% would be ideal, the model does predict the mpg effectivaely.
+While 100% would be ideal, the model does predict the mpg effectively.
 The p value of the linear model is *0.0000000000535*.
 This is significantly lower than the widely accepted cutoff of .05.
 The null hypothesis must be rejected as it appears that atleast some of the variables have a significant impact on the vehicles performance.

 ### Summary Statistics on Suspension Coils